CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 Key Features for Consideration:

 - Library support in Deno files, especially for hashing (notably keccak256) and asymmetric encryption (ECDSA).
-Additionally, the addition of a library that simplifies the retrieval of logs from previous blockchain blocks would have helped a lot in optimizing our automated matchmaking and fight system while keeping costs low.
+Additionally, the addition of a library that simplifies the retrieval of logs from previous blockchain blocks would have helped a lot in optimizing and scaling the automated matchmaking and fight system while keeping costs low.

 Practical Application: